-Already an Analytics user?
-Log in here.
-We selected the coal mining industry for you already.
-Just add you occupation, location, and any other requirements.
+Analytics users – Log in here.
+We've already selected the industry for you.
+Just add your occupation, location, and any other requirements.
+Then, select Generate Report.